UweGerdes/docker-build-phantomjs-arm32v7/README.md

 $ docker build -t uwegerdes/build-phantomjs .
 ```

 Wait half an hour for build to complete.
+The `libicu-dev` version is critical - you might need to recompile phantomjs if you get an error like `error while loading shared libraries: libicui18n.so.52: cannot open shared object file: No such file or directory`.

 ### Run the build container